glecchi/CSQLQueryExpress/README.md

 # CSQLQueryExpress

-**CSQLQueryExpress** is a C# library designed to compile TSQL code, providing developers with the utmost flexibility to write expressions in C# that closely resemble TSQL syntax.
+**CSQLQueryExpress** is a C# [NuGet Library](https://www.nuget.org/packages/CSQLQueryExpress) designed to compile TSQL code, providing developers with the utmost flexibility to write expressions in C# that closely resemble TSQL syntax.

 Note that while CSQLQueryExpress handles the compilation of TSQL code, the execution is delegated to any ORM such as Dapper.